Cam Jackson (American football)

 Cam'Ron Jackson (born August 7, 2002) is an American professional football defensive tackle for the Carolina Panthers of the National Football League (NFL).
 He played college football for the Memphis Tigers and Florida Gators.
 Jackson was selected by the Panthers in the fifth round of the 2025 NFL draft.

-Early life and high school
+Early life

 Jackson attended Haynesville High School in Haynesville, Louisiana.
 Rated as a four-star recruit, he originally committed to play college football for the LSU Tigers before flipping his commitment to play for the Memphis Tigers.

 College career

 Memphis

 In his first two collegiate seasons in 2020 and 2021, Jackson appeared in 21 games and totaled ten tackles with 2.5 being for a loss and a sack and a half.
 In 2022, he notched 41 tackles with three being for a loss and a sack for the Tigers, earning third-team all-American Athletic Conference honors.
 After the conclusion of the 2022 season, Jackson entered his name into the NCAA transfer portal.